 - 1. Medical Examiner: County-appointed office led by a physician, carrying out a variety of mortality-related services including analysis and review of deaths in a community. - 2.
-Coroner's Office: Law enforcement-based office, carrying out investigation of suspicious or unattended deaths under supervision of Sheriff, a position held or appointed by an elected Coroner/Sheriff, with no minimum medical training requirements.
+Coroner's Office: Law enforcement-based office, carrying out investigation of suspicious or unattended deaths, a position held or appointed by an elected Coroner/Sheriff, with no minimum medical training requirements.

-Alameda County has a Coroner's Office, with the coroner appointed and supervised by the Alameda County Sheriff's Office.
+Alameda County has a Coroner's Office under the Alameda County Sheriff's Office.
 The Coroner's Office generally only investigates and reports deaths that are either unattended (taking place outside of a hospital or other clinical setting such as nursing facility) or suspicious in nature.
 Additionally, the Coroner may not have access to the records of homeless deaths by "natural" causes taking place in a hospital or medical facility.
 Most communities that carry out a homeless mortality review do so with death data provided through cooperation and efforts of their local Coroner or Medical Examiner.
 See the Appendix for a list of recent homeless mortality reports from neighboring jurisdictions.